Max Mallowan: Academic career

 After the war, in 1947, he was appointed Professor of Western Asiatic Archaeology at the University of London.
 He also served as director of the British School of Archaeology in Iraq from 1947 to 1961.
 He directed the resumption of its work at Nimrud (previously excavated by A. H. Layard), which he published in Nimrud and its Remains (2 volumes, 1966).
 Mallowan gave an account of his work in his book Twenty-five Years Of Mesopotamian Discovery (1956) and his wife Agatha Christie described his work in Syria in her book Come, Tell Me How You Live (1946).
 In 1954, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 He served as vice-president of the British Academy from 1961 to 1962.
 Having left the University of London, he was elected a fellow of All Souls College, Oxford in 1962.
 This was a senior research fellowship that omitted the requirement to teach and so he could concentrate on writing up the excavations at Nimrud.

 Personal life

 Agatha Christie died in 1976; the next year, Mallowan married Barbara Hastings Parker, an archaeologist, who had been his epigraphist at Nimrud and Secretary of the British School of Archaeology in Iraq.

-He died on 19 August 1978, aged 74, at Greenway House in Devon and was interred alongside his first wife in the churchyard of St Mary's, Cholsey in Oxfordshire.
+He died on 19 August 1978, aged 74, at Greenway House in Devon and was interred alongside his first wife, Agatha Christie, in the churchyard of St Mary's, Cholsey in Oxfordshire.
 His estate was valued at £524,054.
 His second wife, Barbara, died in Wallingford in 1993, at the age of 85.